worldcoin/world-id-contracts/README.md

 You can see the complete flow in action on the [SemaphoreAirdrop tests](./src/test/SemaphoreAirdrop.t.sol).

+## Usage with Worldcoin

+Worldcoin will maintain a Semaphore instance with a group for all the people that have onboarded to the protocol.
+Once the insance is deployed, we'll provide information here so you can point your `SemaphoreAirdrop` instances to it, ensuring only unique humans can claim your airdrop.

 ## Development

 This repository uses the [Foundry](https://github.com/gakonst/foundry) smart contract toolkit.
 You can download the Foundry installer by running `curl -L https://foundry.paradigm.xyz | bash`, and then install the latest version by running `foundryup` on a new terminal window (additional instructions are available [on the Foundry repo](https://github.com/gakonst/foundry#installation)).
 You'll also need [Node.js](https://nodejs.org) if you're planning to run the automated tests.